-Throughout this article it is essential to understand that “plastic” is not a simple material which is not assembled or designed.
+Throughout this article it is essential to understand that “plastic” is not a simple material of no complexity until it is assembled or designed into a part.
 Some very sophisticated assembly is needed to push molecules into alignment and connection and that assembly takes lots of money, time and effort, likely more than that needed to assemble fibers into clothing or transistors into computers.
 All dedicated molecules represent high levels of hard won assembly which must be conserved through reuse.
 Burning and even composting are terribly destructive ideas which discard all of the expensive assembly that created the molecules.

 In a recent article in Science (August 2009) there was a long discussion of new ways to polymerize olefins (ethylene, propylene etc.) using different catalysts that join the polymers in all different ways to achieve many different properties.

 In that article, it was taken for granted that “…Finding the balance between performance and price is critical to commercial success, as the customer will always adopt the cheapest solution that meets the performance criteria…”

 While no one can doubt the importance of price, there is no mention anywhere in the article about the ability of the polymer to be reused.
 This simply does not enter into the author’s consciousness.
 If all of the polymer made by these newly developed methods is used once and then discarded into a dump, this is not seen to be of any importance.
 This is not considered to be part of the “greenness” equation.
 All that goes into greenness, according to the article, is whether the raw material comes from petroleum or sugarcane, no matter how soil is degraded or energy is squandered.
 In the chemical field, discussions of green chemistry have been driven by the most conventional markers (frequently only toxicity and reduced solvent usage) but are not tied in important ways to planetary preservation.